DocumaticAI/Hackathon/README.md

 Steps on how to participate:

-- Join our [community server](https://discord.gg/BcbY3GXtUZ) and provide the following details in team-details channel: language in use, github username, teammates
+- Join our [community server](https://discord.gg/BcbY3GXtUZ) and provide the following details in team-details channel: language in use, real name, email, github username, teammates
 - Fork this repository
 - create your project on your fork inside the [src folder](https://github.com/DocumaticAI/Hackathon/src)
 - create a pull request with the [template]()